Why Quality Assurance Tester is An Exciting Career

 Quality assurance tester

-Is it worthy to become a tester?
+Is it worth becoming a tester?
 The answer is – yes!
 Why?
 That feeling when the software, application or website you’ve worked on finally goes live, and you remember all the times you’ve found bugs, made it crash, drove developers crazy as they thought they were done, and managers waiting for the green light.
 You made a difference in creating the best possible product for the client, users, resellers and every other person who will ever come in contact with it.
 You have left a mark in the digital world!

 Subscribe